safeer-maker/AWS-Projects/README.md

 # AWS-Projects
-combination of multiple projects to do in AWS
+This repo contain multiple porjects on AWS.
+The IAC is written in terraform.